jeffreyhanson/raptr/README.md

 devtools:::install_github('paleo13/rapsr')
 ```

-Once this package has been installed, you can explore the functions of this package by reading through the vignette.
+Once this package has been installed, you can explore its functions by reading through the vignette.
 You can access it in R by running the code below:

 ```
 # open vignette in web browser